-UK braced for 'deep recession' as activity falls – Daily Business
+Sunak test as UK braced for 'deep recession' – Daily Business

 Challenge for PM

-UK braced for ‘deep recession’ as activity falls
+Sunak test as UK braced for ‘deep recession’

 Britain’s new Prime Minister is facing a “deep recession” as UK business activity shrinks to levels last seen in January 2021 when the country was paralysed by lockdown.